 New Orleans Saints top cornerback Delvin Breaux isn’t planning on standing up for the national anthem anytime soon.
-The third year star reportedly allegedly will stay seated for the national anthem for four weeks — possibly six — leading some Saints officials to question his patriotism and commitment to the team.
+The third-year star reportedly allegedly will stay seated for the national anthem for four weeks — possibly six — leading some Saints officials to question his patriotism and commitment to the team.

-According to two sources who recently left the franchise, internal team documents officially denote Breaux as “sitting” for the next month and a half at the very least, indicating management is already aware of the developments.
+According to two sources who recently left the franchise, internal team documents officially denote Breaux as “sitting” for the next month and a half at the very least, indicating management is already aware of the development.

 Saints coach Sean Payton briefly addressed the situation after today’s practice, indicating he is not happy with the recent developments.